Where to Stay in Toronto First Time: 8 Best Areas

 The islands are home to some lovely restaurants.
 If you want to enjoy a delicious meal in scenic surroundings, with stunning lakeside views, this is the place to visit.
 It will be considerably less crowded than most of the mainland restaurants too, ideal if you want a more peaceful evening.

 There’s even an amusement park on Central Island, with over thirty rides for the family to enjoy.
-Combined with the open space for kids to run around, this is one of the best areas to stay in Toronto for families.
+Combined with the open space for kids to run around, this is one of the best bases for families.

 The combination of a central location and lakeside views means that you won’t find many budget hotels in Harbourfront.
 Typically, you will be looking at the higher end of mid-range, but it’s definitely well worth the price for all the perks of the area.

-Best places to stay in Toronto in Harbourfront:
+Best places to stay in Toronto in Harbourfront for first-timers:

 🔍MORE HOTELS IN HABOURFRONT